arilaukkanen/eurorack-clock-and-cv-source/README.md

 ## How to run

 Clone the repo, get Arduino IDE, Arduino Micro, and all required HW components.
-Install required libraries, build and Flash software to Arduino, do the wiring and build the HW, install to your eurorack system and enjoy!
+Install required libraries, build and flash software to Arduino, do the wiring and build the HW, install to your eurorack system and enjoy!

 ![ClockWork module](https://github.com/arilaukkanen/eurorack-clock-and-cv-source/blob/main/images/clock-and-cv-source.jpeg?raw=true)
 _DIY ClockWork module based on the code_